rian39/notes/latour_down_2018.md

 wave of populism, migration crisis, growth of inequalities: 'three different responses, basically comprehensible if not effecit, to the powerful reaction of the Earth ot what gloabalization has done to it.
 20-21

-Terrestrial with a captial T to emphaisze that we are referring to a concept, and even specifying in advance where we are headed: the Terrestrial as a new *political actor.* 40
+Terrestrial with a capital T to emphasize that we are referring to a concept, and even specifying in advance where we are headed: the Terrestrial as a new *political actor.* 40

-How are we to act if the territory begins to participat in history, to fight back, int hsort, to concern itsefl with us 41
+How are we to act if the territory begins to participate in history, to fight back, in short, to concern itsefl with us 41

 we are no longer dealing with small fluctuations in the climate, but rather with an upheaval that is mobilzing the earth system itself 43